 California Proposition 65

 Intrinsik’s scientific experts can offer advice for Proposition 65 (Prop 65).
-Prop 65 is a California initiative intended to address concerns about exposure to toxic chemicals.
+Prop 65 is a California initiative intended to protect consumers and inform them about exposure to toxic chemicals.

-The State of California to publishes a list of chemicals known to cause cancer or birth defects or other reproductive harm.
-This list includes more than 900 chemicals.
-Proposition 65 requires businesses to warn Californians about significant amounts of chemicals in the products they purchase.
+The State of California publishes a list of chemicals known to cause cancer or birth defects or other reproductive harm.
+This continually evolving list includes more than 900 chemicals.
+Proposition 65 requires businesses to warn Californians about significant amounts of Prop 65-listed chemicals in the products they purchase.
 Businesses are exempt from the warning requirement if the exposures they cause are so low as to create no significant risk of cancer or birth defects or other reproductive harm.

-- Review product formulations to determine the presence of product constituents on the current list
+- Review product formulations for the presence of Proposition 65-listed chemicals

-- We can assist with responses to plaintiff issued 60-day notices
+- Assist with responses to plaintiff issued 60-day notices

-- We can provide expert advice in legal proceedings and in discussions and negotiations with plaintiffs, OEHHA and the Attorney General
+- Provide expert advice in legal proceedings and in discussions and negotiations with plaintiffs, OEHHA and the Attorney General